 Cost share reductions are one of the most frequently misunderstood reductions offered under the new Healthcare Reform Law.
 Many mistakenly think that cost share reductions can help to lower health insurance premiums.
 This is not the case.
 Cost share reductions are not health insurance subsidies, and do not apply to your monthly premium.
-Rather, cost share reductions are an added benefit that you may receive, in addition to a premium subsidy, that will help to a reduce in the actual out-of-pocket expenses that you will have to pay when receiving covered medical care.
+Rather, cost share reductions are an added benefit that you may receive, in addition to a premium subsidy, that will help reduce the actual out-of-pocket expenses that you will have to pay when receiving covered medical care.

-If a family’s household income is between 100% and 250% of the federal poverty level, the family may receive, in addition to a federal subsidy, a cost share reduction that reduces the amount of money that have to pay towards deductibles, coinsurance and co-payments before their health insurance plan begins to pay.
+If a family’s household income is between 100% and 250% of the federal poverty level, the family may receive, in addition to a federal subsidy, a cost share reduction that reduces the amount of money that has to pay towards deductibles, coinsurance and co-payments before their health insurance plan begins to pay.
 For example, a Blue Cross and Blue Shield of North Carolina® health insurance plan that normally has a co-payment of $30 with a primary care physician, may only require you to make a $5 co-payment if you qualify for a cost share reduction.
-Others with the same plan, whose incomes are too great to qualify for a cost share reduction, will be required to pay the full $30.
+Others with the same plan, whose incomes are too great to qualify, will be required to pay the full $30.

-Only silver plans purchased on the Health Insurance Marketplace offer cost share reductions.
+Only silver plans purchased on the Health Insurance Marketplace offer reductions.
 If your household income meets the threshold for receiving a cost share reduction, you will have to purchase a silver plan through the federal marketplace to utilize it.
 Silver plans do have higher premiums than Bronze plans.
 So you will want to do some math to determine if the cost share reductions you will receive on a silver plan are enough to offset the slightly higher premium payment.